FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 As mentioned above, SFTP is inherently encrypted and designed to be both secure and versatile.
 Whereas FTPS has security added on top of an existing transfer protocol.

-With FTPS, a new port is required for each request, which can open up additional vulnerable points, whereas with SFTP a single port is used, making it much easier to lock down.
-SFTP offers end-to-end encryption of all information and since it only requires one open port, it’s considered the more secure of the two options.
+With FTPS, a new port is required for each request, which can open up additional vulnerable points, whereas with SFTP, a single port is used, making it much easier to lock down.
+SFTP offers end-to-end encryption of all information, and, since it only requires one open port, it’s considered the more secure of the two options.

 SFTP is also the more versatile of the two.
 It’s easier to use with firewalls, and SFTP has more commands and controls, such as options for defining file permissions.
-Since FTP is being replaced by the SFTP protocol and FTPS is FTP over SSL, over time FTPS will be supported less and less.
+Since FTP is being replaced by the SFTP protocol and FTPS is FTP over SSL, over time, FTPS will be supported less and less.

 SCP